Brooks Falls in Katmai National Park - All You Need to Know

 Top Left: Food storage closet Top Right: Designated eating area with electric fence Bottom Left: Damian with Brooks Camp sign Bottom Right: Pin from park rangers received after attending informational session

-We found a larger group to walk with on the Brooks Falls Trail
+We found a larger group to walk with on the Brooks Falls Trail.

 Brooks Falls Trail